 In the UK, the maximum weight limit for a standard heavy-duty stairlift has, up until now, been 25st (160kg).

 Stannah's heavy duty offering in this marketplace had a max weight limit of 25st (160kg).
 This is the Stannah Saxon straight stairlift or you could opt for the Starla model on a straight rail.

-Acorn's standard straight stairlift, the Acorn 130, offers a maximum weight limit of 19 stone (120kg), but do cater for the larger user if you have a curved stair case with a 25 stone (160kg) limit on the Acorn 180 model.
+Acorn's standard straight stairlift, the Acorn 130, offers a maximum weight limit of 25 stone (160kg).
+Unfortunately, if you have a curved stair case there is a 19 stone (120kg) limit on the Acorn 180 model.

 Companion, part of the Handicare Group, previously offered their 1000 XL model which also takes up to 25 stone.